opensearch-project/project-website/_posts/2025-11-14-boost-search-relevancy-with-late-interaction-models.md

 ## Challenges and optimization techniques

 While late interaction models offer strong retrieval accuracy, they also introduce significant computational and storage considerations.
-Because these models generate vectors for every token rather than a single embedding per document, they can produce hundreds or thousands of vectors per document—often increasing storage requirements by 10–100× compared to traditional approaches.
+Because these models generate vectors for every token rather than a single embedding per document, they can produce hundreds or thousands of vectors per document—often increasing storage requirements by 10–100x compared to traditional approaches.

-Recent research provides several strategies to address these challenges.
+Recent research provides several strategies for addressing these challenges.
 PLAID (Performance-optimized Late Interaction Driver) uses centroids and clustering to shrink the number of vectors while preserving accuracy.
 Quantization techniques compress multi-vectors using binary or product quantization to reduce memory use.
 Smart chunking applies strategic document segmentation before embedding generation, and selective token embedding removes common stop words or uses attention mechanisms to keep only the most important tokens.
 Together, these optimizations make late interaction models more practical for production environments while maintaining their core advantage: fine-grained, token-level semantic matching.

 ## Future developments in Lucene and OpenSearch